skiant/monomeat/README.md

-monomeat
+MonoMeat
 ========

-a monokai-inspired theme for Meatspace, to be used with Stylish
+A monokai-inspired theme for Meatspace, to be used with Stylish, because my eyes hurt at night.